Antvarf/yo-typing-game/README.md

 * **Tug Of War** - team vs team!
 Type as many words correctly as fast as you can and get ahead of the opposite team by pulling the tug on your side!
 Team points difference is what gets you a win.

+### Play with your friends

+This application can help by improving your typing speed while also providing fun competition experience in the multiplayer with your friends!

+### Save your stats

+You can also keep track of your stats (average and best typing speed + more) if you sign up, as well as take place of honor in the leaderboard among the others if you do 🐈

 ### Moreeee!